dongweiming/slack-alert/README.md

 you need go http://api.slack.com/web generate token and modify `slack_alert.conf`

+you can visit https://api.slack.com/methods/chat.postMessage get all keys for `slack_alert.conf`

 ## Example plugin

 the jobs is put in a directory named `plugins`.